AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/send-schedule-files.md

 ---
-description: You can curate, share and schedule PDF/CSV projects to recipients in your organization.
+description: Learn about the Workspace Share menu options.
 title: Share menu
 feature: Curate and Share
 exl-id: d7f92e59-18e9-43cd-8121-3c970434aaee
 ---
 # Share menu

-You can curate, share and schedule PDF/CSV projects to recipients in your organization within the Workspace **Share menu**.
+You can curate, share and schedule PDF and CSV projects to recipients in your organization within the Workspace **Share menu**.

 |Menu option|Description|
 |---|---|